Nevenall/sufficient-reason/Characters/Bag Lady.md

 ## Neuro-spirituality researcher

-  She works for a technocatic research outpost attempting to isolate the part of the brain that is responsible for feelings of anxiety and uncetainty.
+  She works for a technocratic research outpost attempting to isolate the part of the brain that is responsible for feelings of anxiety and uncertainty.

 ## Avatar:  (Rating 1)

-  Alba's eidelon is a
+  Alba's eidolon is

 ## Focus